hitesh19426/hitesh19426/README.md

 - 👋 Hi, I’m @hitesh19426

 - 👀 I’m interested in cp, web dev, app dev or most things computer science related.
 I like applied maths a lot, solving questions and applying techniques.
-I like gaming but laptop does not support it xD.
+I like gaming but my laptop does not support it xD.
-Maybe I will continue when I have my own gaming laptop.
+Maybe I will continue gaming when I have my own gaming laptop.

 - 🌱 I’m currently learning cp, html, css, javascript, flutter (if my laptop will run it).
 I will like to learn more on web dev and app dev.